raquelj6437/independant-study/entries/week-two.md

 ### Code that suprised me! (in a good way)
 Data Types!
 I was not expecting a data type called double.
 Float, in most languages usually accounts for all decimals.

+You know whats crazy, you cant use single quotes!

 ## App Ideas
 As seen in the readme our four ideas were
 * Community Service App